fhetty/hm-tools/README.md

 Das anschließende Speichern unter Session nicht vergessen.

-#### Hinweis:
-Dieses Addon schreibt nicht in den schreibgeschützten Bereich des Filesystem!

-Viel Spaß mit hm-tools.

 ## Licenses:
-All binaries are compiled from the Buildroot system source code.<br>
+All binaries are compiled from the buildroot system source code.<br>
 The source code of the compiled binaries was not modified.<br>
 <br>
 The source code of the binaries is subject to the following licenses:<br>